maurerryan/boilerplate-docker-react-tailwind/README.md

-This will build the services:
+This will build the services for the project:
 ### `docker-compose build`